 The Urban Deferred refers to lands lying outside the urban growth area and identified as Urban Reserve.
-About 8.64 acres of land is proposed for urban deferred.
 Following are permitted uses within the Urban Reserve Zone:

 - Agriculture, Livestock based - Agriculture, Vegetation based (mushroom farms shall not be permitted) - Existing facilities up to the date of gazette notification of the Master Plan.
 Condition is that, no further extension will be permitted.